 Phase Two: solutions.
 The second phase will develop options the FATF could consider to prevent and mitigate these unintended consequences.

 The FATF welcomes input to inform this project, including, for example: scholarly research; industry and civil society perspectives; and documented instances of unintended consequences.
 Information may be sent to firstname.lastname@example.org.
-While contributions are welcome for the duration of the project, they would be most relevant for Phase One if submitted on or before 20 April 2021.
+Contributions are welcome for the duration of the project.

 This is not an investigative endeavour, but an opportunity to study trends and propose solutions.
 Any information provided to the FATF Secretariat will be shared with the project team and the source will be identified.
 Depending on the volume of input, we may not be able to follow up on each suggestion for engagement, nor are we able to provide feedback about how, or if, information received is used.